Emily-Lewis/text_tools_project/README.md

 3. Python script for sentiment analysis of cleaned text files using nltk library. (sentimentanalysis.py)

-Output using video IDs listed in dictionary in comments.py in Resources folder
+Output using video IDs listed in dictionary in comments.py in Resources folder.

+Resources folder also contains the list of stop words I used to filter in cleanscript.sh